cloud-hypervisor/cloud-hypervisor/README.md

 ### Architectures

-`cloud-hypervisor` only supports the `x86-64` CPU architecture for now.

-We're planning to add support for the `AArch64` architecture in the future.
+`cloud-hypervisor` supports the `x86-64` and `AArch64` architecture.
+There are some small differences in functionality between the two architectures.

 ### Guest OS
-* `64-bit Linux`

-Support for *modern* 64-bit Windows guest is being evaluated.
+`cloud-hypervisor` supports `64-bit Linux` with support for *modern* 64-bit Windows guests currently under development.

 # 2. Getting Started